christinereyes/liferay-docs/discover/portal/articles/commerce/01-catalog-management/03-options/00-options-intro.markdown

 **Scope:** When an option template is created, it is scoped to the catalog.
 This means that the template's configuration is applied to every product that deploys it.
-However, when you deploy a template to an individual product, you can make changes to the template that are scoped only to that product--other products in the catalog will not be affected.
+However, when you deploy a template to an individual product, you can make changes to the template that are scoped only to that product&mdash;other products in the catalog will not be affected.

 Option values can be scoped either to an option template or to a product.
 Values